creamy-seas/training-pinject/README.md

 # Pinject Basic Template #

-This is a simple pinject project template showcasing:
+This is a simple [pinject](https://github.com/google/pinject) project template showcasing:
 - A basic project structure
 - Dependency injection of both **custom-classes**, **custom-config-files** and **3rd party libraries**
-- Realising a logger and decorator in the pinject framework
+- Realisation of a logger and decorator

-    > The best documentation on this topic can be found on [google's pinject github page](https://github.com/google/pinject)

-### Running: ###
+## Running: ##

 All of the python code builds into a single **entrypoint**, which is called `app` in the following snippets.
 To build the `app` run

 ``` python-console